nanoframework/nanoFramework.WebServer/README.md

 }
 ```

+> [!IMPORTANT]
-> IMPORTANT: because the certificate above is not issued from a Certificate Authority it won't be recognized as a valid certificate.
-If you want to access the nanoFramework device with your browser, for example, you'll have to add the (CRT file)[WebServer.Sample\webserver-cert.crt] as a trusted one.
+> Because the certificate above is not issued from a Certificate Authority it won't be recognized as a valid certificate.
+If you want to access the nanoFramework device with your browser, for example, you'll have to add the [CRT file](WebServer.Sample\webserver-cert.crt) as a trusted one.
 On Windows, you just have to double click on the CRT file and then click "Install Certificate...".

 You can of course use the routes as defined earlier.
 Both will work, event or route with the notion of controller.